shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Feat.md

 # Brawler

-You get better in the heat of combat, gaining you the following benefits when you hit a crit on a target:
+You get better in the heat of combat, gaining you the following benefits:

--   When you hit a target, you knock them back 5ft (save: STR DC = your attack roll)
+-   When you get hit by a melee attack, you gain 1 crit point against the attacker
--   When you hit a crit on a target, you gain 1 crit point on any other target and can use your reaction to attack that target
+-   When you hit a melee attack on a target you have a crit point on, you can use your reaction to make a melee attack on another target at advantage
--   Your AC goes up by the total crit points you have
+-   Your AC against melee attacks goes up by the total crit points you have on creatures within your melee range

+*The more they attack you, the harder you can hit them, and the harder it is for them to hit you.*

 # Good Shot

 You are good at predicting enemy movements, gaining you the following benefits:

--   If a creature has moved at least 10ft since the beginning of its last turn, you have +5 atk against it with ranged weapons
--   If a creature is in the air, you have +5 atk against it with ranged weapons
+-   When a creature you can see moves 10ft or more, you can use your reaction to gain 1 crit point against it
+-   As a bonus action, you can gain 1 crit point on a creature you have a crit point on
--   Once per turn, you may give yourself advantage on a ranged weapon attack
+-   You have advantage when making a ranged weapon attack against a creature that you have a crit point on

 # Kiter